Point of Sale Software

 Orders: This is the number of orders the company got

-Revenue: This is how much the orders added up to, I am not sure if this includes shipping costs and other products that were sold by them.
+Revenue: This is how much the orders added up to, I am not sure if this includes shipping costs and other products that they sold.

-Effective revenue share (ERS): This is the line I wanted to get too.
-What this is, is the cost of the advertising to revenue.
+Effective revenue share (ERS): This is the line I wanted to get to.
+It is the cost of the advertising divided by revenue.
 In this case, it was 19.17%.

 Add new comment